Jewelry Safety Tips to Avoid Damage to Your Jewelry

 How to Care for Your Jewelry

 - Clean your jewelry regularly.
 Your own sweat and body oils can dull the shine of your jewelry.
-DIY cleaning calls for warm soapy water and a toothbrush.
+DIY cleaning calls for warm soapy water and a soft toothbrush.

 - Store your jewelry in a clean, dry place.
 Keep your pieces in a fabric-lined jewelry case, or in a box with compartments and dividers to prevent pieces from scratching each other.
 Invest in a safe place to store your jewelry on-the-go, too.

-- Watch for warning signs of vulnerabilites in your jewelry.
+- Watch for warning signs of vulnerabilities in your jewelry.
 From symptoms of a loose stone to bracelet, necklace and earring red flags, there are six major signals that your jewelry's about to break.

 - Visit your jeweler to check for loose gem stones, prongs and clasps.
 It’s easy to lose a piece of jewelry or individual stones if you’re not giving your jewelry regular check-ups.
 Your jeweler will deep clean your pieces for a brilliant shine, too!